HenrikJoreteg/human-javascript/ch11 - testing and QA that doesnt suck.md

 ## Meet the SpaceMonkey

-So we've been builing one, we're calling it SpaceMonkey.
+So we've been building one, we're calling it SpaceMonkey.
 There wasn't anything out there that did this in a way that was browser-agnostic, simple, and blended automation with human approval.

 We've still got a lot of work to do on it to make it awesome, but it's included in the app generator and it seemed worth mentioning nonetheless.